ADFS SAML Connection

 Before you can test your Auth0-ADFS integration, you'll need to make sure that you've completed the following steps:

 To test your connection, navigate to Connections > Enterprise > ADFS.
-Click the plus sign to bring up a list of your ADFS connections.
+Click the ADFS row (or the hamburger icon to the right) to bring up a list of your ADFS connections.
 Identify the one you're testing, and click the play button to test the connection.

 If you have any issues with your SAML ADFS configuration, please see our troubleshooting docs.